BYU-ARCLITE/DictionaryLookup/readme.md

     edu.byu.arclite.dictionary.Dictionary

 You can use the <code>Dictionary.saveToFile(dictionary, file)</code> method to save the dictionary to a file.
-When TrieMaps are serialized and saved into files, they should be saved under the <code>dictionaries</code> folder.
+When TrieMaps are serialized and saved into files, they should be saved under the <code>dictionaries</code> folder (although this default can be overridden byt setting "byu.dictpath" in the config file).
 The naming convention is:

     {srcLang}-{destLang}.bin

-So a dictionary going from English to French would be saved here: <code>dictionaries/en-fr.bin</code>.
+So a dictionary going from English to French would be saved here: <code>dictionaries/eng-fra.bin</code>.

-### Configure translation keys

-DictionaryLookup supports text translations using WordReference and Google Translate.
-To use these services you must specify the right authentication credentials in the configuration file.

-For WordReference, enter the API key:

-    wordReference.key="word reference key goes here"

-For Google Translate, enter the API key:

-    google.key="Google Translate key goes here"